amitrdandavate/demo/README.md

 # Secure Build Via ISO

 ## Role Name - provision_vm
-Description - This role help to deploy the new virtual machine using CentOS-7-x86_64-DVD-1908.iso file.
-Post deployment of VM additional configurations are also performed.
-The deployed VM is then hardened.
+Description - This role helps to deploy the new virtual machine using CentOS-7-x86_64-DVD-1908.iso file.
+Post deployment of VM additional configurations are also performed and the deployed VM is then hardened.

 ## Requirements